Jack Sheppard: Early life

 Sheppard was born in White's Row, in London's Spitalfields.
 He was baptised on 5 March, the day after he was born, at St Dunstan's, Stepney, suggesting a fear of infant mortality by his parents, perhaps because the newborn was weak or sickly.
 His parents named him after an older brother, John, who had died before Sheppard's birth.
-In life, he was better known as Jack, or even "Gentleman Jack" or "Jack the Lad".
+In life, he was better known as "Gentleman Jack" or "Jack the Lad".
 He had a second brother, Thomas, and a younger sister, Mary.
 Their father, a carpenter, died while Sheppard was young, and his sister died two years later.

-Unable to support her family without her husband's income, Jack's mother sent him to Mr Garrett's School, a workhouse near St Helen's Bishopsgate, when he was six years old.
+Unable to support her family without her husband's income, Sheppard's mother sent him to Mr Garrett's School, a workhouse near St Helen's Bishopsgate, when he was six years old.
 Sheppard was sent out as a parish apprentice to a cane-chair maker, taking a settlement of 20 shillings, but his new master soon died.
 He was sent out to a second cane-chair maker, but Sheppard was treated badly.
-Finally, when Sheppard was 10, he went to work as a shop-boy for William Kneebone, a wool draper with a shop on the Strand.
+Finally, when Sheppard was 10 years old, he went to work as a shop-boy for William Kneebone, a wool draper with a shop on the Strand.
 Sheppard's mother had been working for Kneebone since her husband's death.
 Kneebone taught Sheppard to read and write and apprenticed him to a carpenter, Owen Wood, in Wych Street, off Drury Lane in Covent Garden.
 Sheppard signed his seven-year indenture on 2 April 1717.